MishanPerera/Infinity_Movie_Ticket_Reservation_System/README.md

  INSTALLATION STEPS

-1. Open the folder using VS code
+1.Open the folder using VS code
 	-there should be 2 folders inside called Movie Zone, MovieServices

 2.Open two terminals and go inside Movie Zon & MovieServices folder using each terminal